 There are 3 types of HR policies and here is the list.

-These policies focus on day-to-day HR functions, such as attendance, leave, compensation, and onboarding in HRM.
+These policies focus on day-to-day HR functions, such as attendance, online leave management system, compensation, and onboarding in HRM.
 They establish guidelines for managing employee absences, time-off requests, and payroll administration.

 Behavioral policies address employee conduct, ethics, and workplace behavior.
 They define expectations for professionalism, respect, and integrity, ensuring a positive and inclusive work environment.